pnearing/bluetoothScreenLock/README.md

 - Scan for nearby BLE devices and select your phone.
 - Set RSSI threshold (e.g., -75 dBm) and grace period (seconds).

 The tray menu shows live RSSI while monitoring.
+The app locks the session when either:

-When RSSI stays below the threshold or the device isn’t seen for the grace period, the app locks the session.
+- RSSI stays below the threshold for `grace_period_sec`, or
+- The device is not seen for `stale_after_sec + unseen_grace_sec` (i.e., after RSSI becomes stale, wait extra time before locking).

 ## Autostart and startup delay